 BERLIN – Shelby Newkirk of Saskatoon completed a strong finish to the 2018 World Series Para swimming season on Sunday with a silver medal in the women’s 100-m backstroke.

-Pin Xiu Yip of China won the gold with Newkirk ranked second clocking 1:21.50 nearing her world record time in the S7 disability category of 1:21.43 set last year in Toronto.
+Pin Xiu Yip of China won the gold with Newkirk ranked second clocking 1:21.50 nearing her world record time in the S7 sport class of 1:21.43 set last year in Toronto.
 Verena Schott of Germany was third.

 ‘’Being close to my world record at this point in the season is very satisfying,’’ said Newkirk, who won the gold medal and set a world record in the 50-m backstroke on Friday. ’’I tried to focus on the technique.
 And this being the last race of the World Series, I also wanted to have fun.’’

-The rankings in the World Series multi class races were based on which swimmer was closest to the world record in their disability category.
+The rankings in the World Series multi class races were based on which swimmer was closest to the world record in their sport class.